Policies & Procedures

 - Owners of abandoned property will be assessed anywhere from $40-$100 for an Abandoned Property Handling Fee (Depending on the quantity of items left behind).

 - If a resident vacates a residence hall room, and has not given proper notice and has not properly checked out, and leaves personal property behind, then the students belongings will be bagged and property stored away by the HRL staff for a period of 60 days.

 - A resident vacates a residence hall room without giving proper notice and leaves personal property behind.

 - Personal property belonging to a student is improperly left in a storeroom.

 - Personal property belonging to a student that was misplaced or reported lost is subsequently recovered by staff or others, the owner is notified, but the owner fails to claim the property.

-- The following items are prohibited in the residence halls: personally-owned air conditioners, washers and dryers, dishwashers, microwave ovens, extra refrigerators/freezers, exterior aerials, antennae, or satellite dishes; firearms, ammunition, other forms of weapons, fireworks, other explosives, or flammable liquids, such as propane, gasoline, or kerosene; alcohol; unlawful to possess controlled substances; open-coiled appliances such as toasters, toaster ovens, hotplates, electric grills with exposed coils, etc., or space heaters; halogen lights or lamps, tubular party lights, rope lights, or holiday lights, wick burning candles or incense; cinder blocks, and darts and dart boards, air-guns, air-rifles, paintball guns, paintball rifles, paintballs.
+- The following items are prohibited in the residence halls: personally-owned air conditioners, washers and dryers, dishwashers, microwave ovens, extra refrigerators/freezers, exterior aerials, antennae, or satellite dishes; firearms, ammunition, other forms of weapons, fireworks, other explosives, or flammable liquids, such as propane, gasoline, or kerosene; alcohol; unlawful to possess controlled substances; open-coiled appliances such as toasters, toaster ovens, hotplates, electric grills with exposed coils, etc., or space heaters; halogen lights or lamps, tubular party lights, rope lights, or any non-LED string light; wick burning candles or incense; cinder blocks, and darts and dart boards, air-guns, air-rifles, paintball guns, paintball rifles, paintballs.

 - Hoverboards or hoverboard chargers are not permitted in residence halls.